 The Sender Spoof Protection feature can be configured at the global level from the ADVANCED > Email Protocol page or at the per-domain level on the DOMAINS > Manage Domain > ADVANCED > Email Protocol page.
 At the domain level, however, this feature is labeled as Reject messages from my domain.

-Note that if the administrator enables Sender Spoof Protection at the global level it will supersede any whitelist entry created at the per-user level by a User, Helpdesk or Domain Admin account holder.
+Note that if the administrator enables Sender Spoof Protection at the global level, it will supersede any Allow List entry created at the per-user level by a User, Helpdesk or Domain Admin account holder.

 Invalid Bounce Suppression

 The Invalid Bounce Suppression feature is used to determine whether or not the bounce address specified in a message is valid.
 It is designed to reduce the number of bounce messages to forged return addresses; i.e., you don’t want to get bounced messages from spammers who spoof your domain or email address.
 Every email sent from the Barracuda Email Security Gateway is tagged with an encrypted password and expiration time.
 With Invalid Bounce Suppression enabled, any bounced email received by the Barracuda Email Security Gateway that does not include that tag is blocked.
 Each blocked message is recorded in the Message Log with the reason "Invalid Bounce".

 Configure Invalid Bounce Suppression on the BLOCK/ACCEPT > Sender Authentication page and enter a Bounce Suppression Shared Secret as a non-null password which will be included in the headers of valid emails sent from and bounced back to the Barracuda Email Security Gateway.
 Email bounces that don’t include the password will be blocked if this feature is enabled.
 In a clustered environment, the Bounce Suppression Shared Secret will be synchronized across all Barracuda Email Security Gateways in the cluster.